emustudio/edigen/README.md

 "%s" = instruction imm8;
 ```

-In this case, the disassembler will recognize formatting symbolics in the rule names, and recursively replaces the
+In this case, the disassembler will recognize formatting symbolics in the variant names, and recursively replaces the
 original disassembler format symbols with the actual values.

 So in the example, format `"%s" = instruction cc_jr imm8;` matches rule `"jr %s, %X":   00 1 cc_jr(2) 000 imm8`.